ga-curriculum/unit-testing-in-javascript/a-case-for-unit-tests/README.md

 ### 🎓 You Do: Create a unit test

- - Create a third unit test to account for two different data types as parameters?
+ - Create a third unit test to account for two different data types as parameters.

 ## Test, Code, Refactor